benoitc/gunicorn/README.rst

 About
 -----

-gunicorn 'Green Unicorn' is a WSGI HTTP Server for UNIX, fast clients and nothing else.
+gunicorn 'Green Unicorn' is a WSGI HTTP Server for UNIX handle fast clients **and** sleepy application.

 This is a port of Unicorn (http://unicorn.bogomips.org/) in Python.
 Meet us on `#gunicorn irc channel <http://webchat.freenode.net/?channels=gunicorn>`_ on `Freenode`_.